tableturn/ex_cop/README.md

 ```
 defmodule TTAPI.Policy.Root do
   @moduledoc false
-  use ExCop.Builder, target: Map
+  use ExCop.Policy, target: Map

-  # This is a shortcut to calling `allowance` with `parent :query`.
-  query_allowance "users can access certain queries" do
+  allowance "users can access certain queries" do
     requires_logged_in_user()
+    parent :query
     field_in [:me, :users, :onboards, :documents]
   end

-  # This is a shortcut to calling `allowance` with `parent :mutation`.
-  mutation_allowance "guests can create new users and authenticate" do
+  allowance "guests can create new users and authenticate" do
     requires_guest_user()
+    parent :mutation
     field_in [:create_user, :authenticate]
   end
 end
 ```

 Policies are compiled into Elixir.
-A module will be created conforming to the `ExCop.Policy.Protocol` and declaring a series of `can?/6` functions, one per `policy` you called.
+A module will be created conforming to the `ExCop.Policy` and declaring a series of `can?/6` functions, one per `policy` you called.

 At runtime, policies are evaluated from top to bottom - so it might be a good idea to keep the most used ones